Pure gapped ground states of spin chains are short-range entangled: Cutting states

 \subsection{Proof of Proposition \ref{prop.cutting}}

-We have already obtained a pure product state $\psi_{\le x} \otimes \psi_{>x}$ that is exponentially close to $\psi$, which has exponential decay of mutual correlations. {Since these states are mutually normal and pure, by the Kadison transitivity theorem, they are unitarily equivalent.\ The following Theorem, proved in \cite{sopenko_chiral_2023}, allows us to obtain a unitary that is moreover exponentially anchored at $x$, by exploring the locality properties of the states.}
+We have already obtained a pure product state $\psi_{\le x} \otimes \psi_{>x}$ that is exponentially close to $\psi$, which has exponential decay of mutual correlations. {Since these states are mutually normal and pure, by the Kadison transitivity theorem, they are unitarily equivalent.\ The following Theorem, proved in \cite{sopenko_chiral_2023}, allows us to obtain a unitary that is moreover exponentially anchored at $x$, by exploring the locality properties of the states.} We review the proof of Theorem \ref{thm.connecting-states} in Appendix \ref{appendix.sopenko-lemma}.

-\begin{theorem} [Proposition D.1. of \cite{sopenko_chiral_2023}] Let $\varphi \in \mathcal S(\AA)$ be a pure state satisfying the split property, and exhibiting exponential decay mutual of correlations, in the sense of Theorem \ref{corollary.factorizing-infinite-regions}.
-And let $\varphi' \in \mathcal S(\AA)$ be a pure state that is exponentially close to $\varphi$ far from a site $x$\footnote { In \cite{sopenko_chiral_2023}, it is assumed that both states satisfy exponential decay of mutual correlations for the proof of Theorem \ref{thm.connecting-states}.
-However, if $\varphi, \varphi'$ are exponentially close far from $x$, exponential decay of mutual correlations for $\varphi$ implies that of $\varphi'$. } .
+\begin{theorem} [Proposition D.1. of \cite{sopenko_chiral_2023}] Let $\psi$ be a pure gapped ground state, and $\psi' \in \mathcal S(\AA)$ be a pure state that is exponentially close to $\psi$ far from a site $x$.
 Then there exists a unitary $U \in \AA$, exponentially anchored at $x$, such that

-{The constants $C, c$ in the definition of the exponential anchoring depend only on i) the constants in the definition of the mutual decay of correlation of $\varphi$, and ii) on the constants defining the exponential closeness between $\varphi, \varphi'$}. \end{theorem}
+{The constants $C, c$ in the definition of the exponential anchoring depend only on i) the constants in the definition of the exponential decay of mutual correlations of $\psi$, and ii) on the constants defining the exponential closeness between $\psi, \psi'$}. \end{theorem}

-\begin{proof} (of Proposition \ref{prop.cutting}) Follows by applying Theorem \ref{thm.connecting-states} to $\psi$ and $\psi_{\le x} \otimes \psi_{>x}$. \end{proof}
+\begin{proof} (of Proposition \ref{prop.cutting}) Follows by applying Theorem \ref{thm.connecting-states} to $\psi$ and $\psi'=\psi_{\le x} \otimes \psi_{>x}$. \end{proof}